 The Sky Diner meal concept is shown below on a publicity photograph taken at their lauch.
 It didn't take Tour operators long before they embraced the concept and offered it to their clients.
 Scheduled and charter airlines across the World quickly rolled out similar products.

 In the early 1970s Dan-Air had refined their catering and when one looks at the catering manual from the period one can see that the aircraft carried a startling amount of extra food stuff.
 Comet aircraft carried between 300 and 400 glasses, and 200 paper cups!
 1971 was to be a favourable year for bitter lemon drinkers with 18 cans carried. along with 24 Coca Colas, with many other canned drinks carried as well.
 There would be 48 Coffee packs and 50 Tea Bags 150 coffee whiteners were backed up with three pints of milk.
-The cabin crew were also responsible for enuring that the correct number of Brillo Pad (3) fly killer, soap, deoderisers, disinfectant, and sick bags were stowed.
+The cabin crew were also responsible for ensuring that the correct number of Brillo Pad (3) fly killer, soap, deodorisers, disinfectant, and sick bags were stowed.

 Crew would also ensure that bonded store goods, for duty free sales were on board and accounted for.
 The bar stock was also checked.
 Depending on the length of the flight and what the availability at the down route destination was.
-So, for example, up to 72 half bottles of whisky would be carried and usually 36 minatures.
+So, for example, up to 72 half bottles of whisky would be carried and usually 36 miniatures.
 Other spirits would be carried as well as cigarettes and perfumes, including six bottles of Chanel Number 5.

 Each item would be stowed in a specific locker, making use of all available space.
 Whilst meals would be cooked in ovens, trays would be laid out in a meticulous pattern.
-Ambassodor lunch menus would typically consist of two slices of cold beef, Grie & Potato salad and garnish.
+Ambassador lunch menus would typically consist of two slices of cold beef, Grie & Potato salad and garnish.
 One roll and butter, a sweet, cheese portion, cologne towel and chocolate mint.
-Breakfasts would consist of Grapefruit segments, followed by a slice of Gammon Ham, a slice of cheese with tomato garnish, a hard boiled egg, one roll, one melba toast, and two butters with one marmalade.
+Breakfasts would consist of Grapefruit segments, followed by a slice of Gammon Ham, a slice of cheese with tomato garnish, a hard boiled egg, one roll, one Melba toast, and two butters with one marmalade.
 Once again, a cologne towel and coffee or tea!
 Snacks were carried by way of a tin of assorted biscuits.

 Different Tour Operators would select different menus and this would often lead to a certain amount of gripes from passengers.
 For example, Lunn Poly insisted on a cold selection on Comets, comprising Three slices of meat, one each of Liver Sausage, Virginia Ham and Pork.
 A Potato ad sweetcorn salad with roll and butter.
 Following on would be pineapple ring, pear half and 3 pitted cherries.
 Finally 1 processed cheese portion and one packet of crackers.
 Those on shorter flights would be offered a pork pie, cheese and biscuits and a mini lemon sponge!
 Thomas Cook however ordered hot meals, breakfasts included; 2 rashers of grilled bacon, sausage, mushrooms and croque potatoes.
 BAC 1-11 passengers had a continental breakfast with Ryveta Biscuits!
-Lunch on a 1-11 would see silverside of beef and pork luncheon meat with a salad
+Lunch on a 1-11 would see silver side of beef and pork luncheon meat with a salad

 Those on Comet lunch/dinner flights would have a steak and kidney pie with mixed vegetables and new potatoes with a fruit cocktail in jelly.
-All of these included cheese and biscuits and tea or coffee. inbound passengers would be served Navarin of Lamb, with broad beans and new potatoes follwed by apple pie.
+All of these included cheese and biscuits and tea or coffee. inbound passengers would be served Navarin of Lamb, with broad beans and new potatoes followed by apple pie.
 Transatlantic flights would enjoy prawn cocktails and two meals on a typical crossing.

 Dan-Air's Comet Tray Layout

-Dan-Air took part in several charters for muslims flying on pilgrimage flights to Mecca using their Comets.
+Dan-Air took part in several charters for Muslims flying on pilgrimage flights to Mecca using their Comets.
 These flights, known as 'Haj flights' were unique in that the passengers were not offered alcohol and had to be allowed to pray.
 Some flights even had the Imman use the PA system.
 Meals would be especially prepared to Islamic tradition with pork products left off the menu.

 Above L-R : Haj flights - In flight entertainment seventies style!